dezashibi-c/b-hello-world/03-tips/02-makefiles/README.md

       make
       ```

     - This command will use the rules defined in the Makefile to compile the project.
-The resulting executable will be named `multifile_project.out`.
+The resulting executable will be named `multifile_project.exe`.

 3. **Running the compiled program**:
     - After compilation, run the executable with the following command:

       ```sh
-      ./multifile_project.out
+      ./multifile_project.exe
       ```

     - This will execute the program, and you should see the following output: